We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Vitamin E is not a single vitamin, but rather a group of fat-soluble vitamins with antioxidant effects.
+Vitamin E is a group of fat-soluble vitamins with antioxidant effects.
+Antioxidants fight free radicals, which are electrons that have broken off from an atom.
+Free radicals

 Vitamin E oil is derived from vitamin E and can be applied directly to the skin, or added to lotions, creams, and gels.
 It is available for purchase in many health food stores and online.
 Many supporters of vitamin E oil argue that it is a potent antioxidant, but research on its benefits is mixed.